the-turing-game/the-source-and-comments/README.md

      <b>manipulation:</b> in which machine tries to manipulate a human ('subject') emotionally or
          logically so that (s)he would perceive <i>any</i> (arbitrary) responses produced by a machine as human.
-And, as we know now, it is not 'unlikely' but highly likely that Language Models created by engineers resort to the second one.
+And, as we know now, it is not 'unlikely' but 'highly likely' that Language Models created by engineers resort to the second one.
 </pre>
 In order to make it useful for this day and age I'm going to extract the essense of